To accommodate various instruction methods, including remote and in-class learning, we provided 2 ways to use Epic during the school year:

-How should kids and parents log in to Epic Free (for after-school reading) once they have set up an account and connected to your class?
+How should students log in to Epic Free (for after-school reading) once they have set up an account?

-Once parents have successfully created an account and connected to your class, students can simply log in using their class code to access Epic Free after 4pm local time, Monday through Friday, and on weekends -- for up to 2 hours/week.
+Once parents have successfully created an account, students can simply log in using their class code to access Epic Free after 4pm local time, Monday through Friday, and on weekends -- for up to 2 hours/week.

 Will student badges/achievements be retained when the classroom switches to Epic Free?

 Yes, past progress and reading history will still be a part of the student’s profile.

 Can I assign books for students to read after-school through Epic Free?

 Absolutely!
 When you're assigning books to your students, please ensure that your After School filter is set to 'Yes' (see below).
 This way, you will only select books from the Epic Free library, which is more limited than the Epic School library.